 While there is no federal tax imposed on a boat purchase, there are state and local taxes of varieties as plentiful as the perennials popping up in spring gardens.
 You need to check with your own state offices—both where you buy the boat, and where you keep it and cruise it—to determine what you might owe, but overall, you’ll encounter three kinds of basic taxes, no matter what type of boat you buy.

 The 3 Main Types of Taxes that Boat Owners Pay

 First, there’s the sales tax, which you likely will have to pay when you buy the boat.
 This sales-tax rate varies from state to state, and the swings can be big.

 Delaware and Rhode Island do not require a sales tax at all, and in some states, sales tax is only applied up to a certain amount of the boat’s purchase price.
 New Yorkers, for instance, pay sales tax on only the first $230,000 of a purchase price—or 8.25 percent, in most counties.
-When it comes to flat rates, the North Carolina sales tax on boats is 3 percent, and in New Jersey it’s 3.3125 percent, but in Florida it’s 6 percent, and in Texas it’s 6.25 percent.
+When it comes to flat rates, the North Carolina sales tax on boats is 3 percent but capped at $1,500, and in New Jersey it’s 3.3125 percent, but in Florida it’s 6 percent, and in Texas it’s 6.25 percent.
 And on top of those rates, your municipality or county may tack on another percent or two in local sales tax, too.